jcotoBan/linode-failover-workshop/README.md

 You can go to repo https://github.com/jcotoBan/automated-linode-failover-workshop if curious.

+At least for the linode part, the Akamai setup is still a manual.

 # About

 Package of template files, examples, and illustrations for the Linode Site Failover Workshop Exercise.